About the College

 Honors students typically do 20% of their curriculum with the Honors College, which allows for all majors to participate in the program.
 Graduation with University Honors requires 20 Honors course credits, a cumulative GPA of 3.5 or higher, and successful completion of an Honors project.
 Receiving University Honors upon graduation is the highest award that BGSU grants.
 This is one way to set yourself apart from other graduating seniors and to help you achieve your educational, career, and life goals.

-We also encourage you to take a look at our two learning communities the Honors Learning Community (a residential learning community) and Honors Scholars (a non-residential learning community).
-Both communities offer enriching co-curricular opportunities to enhance your educational experience at BGSU.
+We also encourage you to take a look at the Honors Learning Community (HLC), a residential learning community.
+The Honors Learning Commity offers enriching co-curricular opportunities to enhance your educational experience at BGSU.

 The Bowling Green State University Honors College supports the BGSU mission by fostering a community of scholars.
 Through an emphasis on personal and intellectual development, members are challenged to identify their values and broaden their worldview.